 What Happens When You are Charged with Drinking and Driving and Work with an Ann Arbor DUI Lawyer

-Let’s say you’ve been charged with misdemeanor operating while intoxicated.
+Were you charged with a misdemeanor operating while intoxicated?
 Being charged with an OWI is stressful, and the legal process is confusing.
 ArborYpsi Law is here to help you.
 Learn more about the process of working with an Ann Arbor DUI Lawyer.

 Below is a general outline of the court process, what to expect, and an explanation of the options.

 - Second, the Court order conditions of bail and bond.
 Bond conditions are requirements imposed by the court that will last until the resolution of the case.
 Bond conditions will vary by court.
-For example, some Courts require defendants to post a large amount of money to the Court and take daily breathe tests.
+For example, some courts require defendants to post a large amount of money to the court and take daily breathe tests.
 A different Court might just give a defendant a personal recognizance bond, which means the defendant simply promises to show up for all court dates.

 - Third, a person enters a not guilty plea.

-In many instances we ask a court to waive the arraignment, or to combine the arraignment with the next step in court process, called the pre-trial conference.
+In many instances, we ask a court to waive the arraignment, or to combine the arraignment with the next step in the court process, called the pre-trial conference.

-We spend time going through all of the materials we receive in order to gain a complete understanding of the case.
+- We spend time going through all of the materials we receive to gain a complete understanding of the case.

-The pre-trial conference is an opportunity for the defense attorney and the prosecutor to discuss the case and determine which direction the case is headed.
-This will be an opportunity to discuss a plea bargain resolution with the prosecutor if that is the Client’s goal.
-Where a plea bargain is not the goal, then we inform the judge that we intend to set the case on track for trial.
+The pre-trial conference is an opportunity for the defense attorney and the prosecutor to discuss the case.
+This will be an opportunity to discuss a plea bargain resolution with the prosecutor.
+If a plea bargain is not the goal, then we inform the judge that we intend to set the case on track for trial.

 Decision for Resolution

 There are advantages and disadvantages for each option.
-It will be necessary to thoroughly discuss the case with an attorney to fully understand which option is best for you.
+It will be necessary to thoroughly discuss the case with an attorney to understand which option is best for you fully.

 Pre-trial Motion Hearings